Bereket-07/sales-forecasting-model/README.md

 ## 7. Conclusion
 The project provides actionable insights into customer behavior, the impact of promotions, and the factors affecting sales.
 These insights can be used for future business strategies, marketing campaigns, and store management decisions.

+# Model Development

+ - **Project Overview**: This project focuses on predicting store sales using both machine learning and deep learning techniques.

+- **Machine Learning Approach**:
+  - Utilizes a Random Forest Regressor with sklearn pipelines for modular and reproducible modeling.
+  - Chooses an interpretable loss function to evaluate model performance.
+  - Analyzes feature importance and estimates confidence intervals for predictions.
+  - Serializes models with timestamps for tracking daily predictions.

+- **Deep Learning Approach**:
+  - Builds a Long Short-Term Memory (LSTM) model using TensorFlow or PyTorch.
+  - Transforms time series data into a supervised learning format to predict future sales.
+  - Ensures efficient execution in Google Colab.

 # Tools & Libraries Used